Have you ever felt doubtful about an article online and can’t help but wonder if it was written by a real person or a robot?

 What Is the Best Method to Detect AI-Generated Content?

-There is no easy answer when it comes to finding the best method for detecting AI text.
+There is no easy answer to finding the best method for detecting AI text.

 Whether you’re a blogger or an educator, one method might work for you but not for the other.

-But in my experience, the best way to detect AI writing is to use a combination of the methods mentioned above.
+But in my experience, the best way to detect AI writing is to use a combination of the abovementioned methods.

 But you’ll still need to use the other 6 methods to get a complete picture.